 Could this spark layoffs?

-It’s unlikely that the failure of SVB and Signature Bank will impact the jobs of most Americans.
+It’s unlikely that the failure of SVB, Signature Bank and First Republic will impact the jobs of most Americans.

 To be clear, had the feds not invoked the systemic risk exemptions, tech companies and startups that had a large amount of funds with SVB or Signature Bank could have had layoffs on the horizon.
 After all, how can companies pay employees if all of their reserves have evaporated?
 That included firms like Roku, which had $487 million in uninsured deposits and other holdings with SVB, as well as companies like Roblox, Zoominfo, Coinbase and Binance.

-As for employees who work at SVB and Signature Bank, the future is a bit more murky.
+As for employees who work at the failed institutions, the future is a bit more murky.
 CNN reports that the FDIC offered SVB employees 1.5 times their salary for 45 days.
-Though it’s generally customary for employees of collapsed banks to continue working in any sort of transitory period, layoffs could be likely should any other financial institutions step in to purchase the failed banks.
-At the moment though, there don’t seem to be any buyers.
+Though it’s generally customary for employees of collapsed banks to continue working in any sort of transitory period, layoffs are likely following the purchases of both failed banks.

 How is this impacting the housing market?